zuka011/Trajax/documents/model.typ

 == Motion Prediction

-=== Constant Velocity Model
+=== Constant Velocity (CV) Model @Schubert2008

-To effectively avoid collisions, only considering the current state of moving obstacles is insufficient most of the time.
+To effectively avoid collisions, only considering the current state of moving obstacles is insufficient in most cases.
 Instead, we need to predict how these obstacles will move in the near future.
-Among the many ways to do this, a simple method is to assume that the obstacles will continue moving at a constant velocity.
-More specifically, we can assume that the state of each obstacle changes according to some known dynamics, and that the control inputs to these dynamics are zero.
+A simple method to predict the future motion of obstacles is to assume they will continue moving with their current velocity.
+We can call this a *constant velocity model*.

 For example, assume a robot follows the kinematic bicycle model described in @kinematic-bicycle-equations.
-Then, for the robot's current state $#state-single _("obs")$ and control input $#input-single _("obs") = [0 quad 0]$, we can predict its future trajectory by simulating the kinematic bicycle model with these values.
-In this specific case, we would predict that the robot will continue moving straight at its current speed.
+The state of this robot can then be represented as $#state-single _("obs") = [x quad y quad theta quad v]$.
+In this case, we can assume the state variable $v$, representing the robot's linear velocity, remains constant over the prediction horizon.
+This means that we predict the robot will continue moving on a straight line in the direction of its current heading $theta$ with speed $v$ for the next #horizon time steps.

-=== Constant Acceleration Model
+=== Constant Steering Angle & Velocity (CSAV) Model @Schubert2008

-Similarly, for the constant acceleration model, we can assume that the obstacles will continue moving with their current acceleration.

-For example, for the case of the kinematic bicycle model, this means that we assume the control inputs $#input-single _("obs") = [a quad delta]$ remain constant over the prediction horizon.
-If a robot is following a curved path, this model's predictions will likely be more accurate than those of the constant velocity model.
+Since the above model ignores the steering angle of the robot, it will yield inaccurate predictions when the robot is turning, or simply following a curved path.
+A slightly more sophisticated option is to also consider the steering angle $delta$ of the robot and assume it also remains constant over the prediction horizon.
+The resulting model is called a *constant steering angle & velocity model*.

+== State Estimation

+#let observed-state-single = $#state-single _("obs")$

+Typically, only a small subset of the full robot state is directly observable through sensors.
+Let's assume we can directly observe the position $(x, y)$ and heading $theta$ of a robot, but not its velocity $v$.
+The observed state can then be represented as $#observed-state-single = [x quad y quad theta]$.
+The remaining information has to be inferred from these measurements.

+=== Velocity

+A simple approach to estimate the velocity $v$ of the robot is to compute the backward finite difference in position over time.

+#definition(title: "Finite Difference Velocity Estimate")[
+  Considering only the last two observed positions $(x_(t-1), y_(t-1))$ and $(x_t, y_t)$ at time steps $t-1$ and $t$, we can estimate the velocity at time step $t$ as:

+  #align(
+    center,
+    $v_t approx sqrt((x_t - x_(t-1))^2 + (y_t - y_(t-1))^2) / #delta-t$,
+  )
+]

+Although this is not exactly consistent with the kinematic bicycle model (e.g. if the robot's tires are slipping), it provides a reasonable approximation of the robot's speed.

+=== Steering Angle

+From @kinematic-bicycle-equations, we know that the heading rate $dot(theta)$ is related to the steering angle $delta$ as:

+#align(
+  center,
+  $dot(theta) = v / L tan(delta)$,
+)

+Inverting this relationship gives:

+#align(
+  center,
+  $delta = arctan(L dot(theta) / v)$,
+)

+#definition(title: "Finite Difference Steering Angle Estimate")[

+  Given observations of the heading $theta$ at time steps $t-1$ and $t$, and the (estimated) velocity $v_t$, we can estimate the heading rate, and subsequently the steering angle, as:

+  #align(
+    center,
+    $dot(theta)_t approx (theta_t - theta_(t-1)) / #delta-t, quad delta_t approx arctan(L dot(theta)_t / v_t)$,
+  )
+]

+If the velocity $v_t$ is very small, the steering angle estimate $delta_t$ will be unreliable.
+In such cases, we can assume the steering angle is zero.

-=== Incorporating Uncertainty
+== Incorporating Uncertainty into Predictions

+When using motion prediction models like the CV or CSAV models, we make assumptions about the future motion of obstacles that we know may not hold exactly.
+Furthermore, sensor noise and inaccuracies in state estimation can also lead to uncertainty about the current state of obstacles.
+We can represent this uncertainty in a probabilistic manner in our predictions in several ways.

+=== Gaussian Noise

+#let velocity-covariance-(sub: none) = function(
+  name: $Sigma$,
+  sub: if sub != none { $v,#sub$ } else { $v$ },
+)
+#let position-covariance-(sub: none) = function(
+  name: $Sigma$,
+  sub: if sub != none { $p,#sub$ } else { $p$ },
+)
+#let velocity-covariance = velocity-covariance-()
+#let position-covariance = position-covariance-()

+A simple approach to represent the uncertainty in predictions is to consider future states of obstacles as Gaussian random variables.
+In this context, the predictions provided by the motion model (e.g. CV or CSAV) can be interpreted as the means of these Gaussian distributions.
+The only remaining component is the variance of these distributions, which can be defined depending on the particular motion model we are using.

+#definition(title: [Gaussian Noise for CV Model @Salzmann2020])[
+  Assume an obstacle follows the CV model.
+Let $#velocity-covariance-(sub: $t$)$ be the covariance matrix representing the uncertainty in the velocity estimate of the obstacle at time step $t$.
+Then, the covariance matrix $#position-covariance-(sub: $t + 1$)$ for the position at the next time step $t + 1$ can be computed as:

+  #align(
+    center,
+    $#position-covariance-(sub: $t + 1$) = #position-covariance-(sub: $t$) + #delta-t^2 #velocity-covariance-(sub: $t$)$,
+  )

+  Assuming #velocity-covariance-(sub: $t$) remains constant over time, we can unroll this equation to get the covariance at time step $t + k$ as:

+  #align(
+    center,
+    $#position-covariance-(sub: $t + k$) = #position-covariance-(sub: $t$) + k #delta-t^2 #velocity-covariance-(sub: $t$)$,
+  )
+]

+Although not entirely accurate, the above approach can also be applied to the CSAV model.
+In this case, the uncertainty in the steering angle estimate will be ignored.

 #pagebreak()